jsoma/storytelling-2015/class-05-06/README.md

 ### Class 6 Homework

-Make **three charts** using data of your choice.
-They can even be all of the same data, and/or you can re-use data we've had previously.
-Feel free to share data sets in Slack.

-1. **Chart One:** A chart with axes that uses a `g` with margins to fit in the svg.
-If you use circles, grow the `r` to the right size over 500 milliseconds upon loading of the page.
-If using rectangles, grow the `width` over the same timeframe instead.
-Make color mean something - either make your data fall into categories or use a color scale.
-2. **Chart Two:** A scatterplot with two axes that uses a `g` with margins to fit in the svg.
-As you hover over a data point, the point must light up and an infobox must be appear and be filled in.
-Create an update function where, if I run it with shuffled data(`d3.shuffle(datapoints)`) will change the `x` and `y` of the circles, causing them to swoop around the page.
+You're going to make **two charts** using the data contained in [homework-data.xlsx](https://github.com/jsoma/storytelling-2015/raw/master/class-05-06/homework-data.xlsx).
+You can plot any dimensions you wish, just use that data.
+Feel free to add other columns if you'd like.

+**PLEASE READ THIS WHOLE SECTION BEFORE YOU BEGIN**

+> **NOTE:** The homework was different yesterday, I changed it to simplify some things and complicate other things.
+Also be aware that there is a large [review section up above](#class6-review).

+1. **Convert the Excel file to JSON** using the wonderful [Mr. Data Converter](https://shancarter.github.io/mr-data-converter/).
-3. **Chart Three:** A vertical bar chart with axes that uses a `g` with margins to fit in the svg.
+2. **Chart One:** A vertical bar chart with axes that uses a `g` with margins to fit in the svg.
 This chart must use an `d3.scale.ordinal()` scale for its x-axis, as well as have an `update(data)` function as used today in class.
 Add a piece of text (`<p>` or `<button>` or whatever you want) that, when you click it, runs `update(d3.shufle(datapoints));`
-4. If you're feeling triple-exceptional, add a note at the top of each vertical bar noting the amount the bar represents.
+3. If you're feeling exceptional, add a note at the top of each vertical bar noting the amount the bar represents.
 As the bars change, have this number change with it.
+4. **Chart Two:** A scatterplot with two axes that uses a `g` with margins to fit in the svg.
+As you hover over a data point, the point must light up and an infobox must be appear and be filled in.
+Create two pieces of text on the page (or google `<button>`) - when clicked, they should change the attributes graphed (e.g. from *population between 0-14 vs death rate* to *GDP to birth rate*). ([See above](#different-data) for tips on changing attributes)

 Add a one- or two-sentence caption to each chart explaining your "findings," or what the chart displays.

-> **NOTE:** If you're doing this all on one page, you'll want to call your data sets variables and update functions different things, or else they'll cause problems.
+> **NOTE:** If you're doing this all on one page, you'll want to call your `update` functions different things, or else they'll conflict with one another.

 Turn in by 9am Tuesday by posting in this BRAND NEW `#storytelling-hw` channel on Slack.